 - Clinical signs can vary including front limb lameness, inappropriate mentation, or even sudden death.

-How is Feline Arterial Thromboembolism prevented?
+How is Arterial Thromboembolism in cats prevented?

 - If your cat has an enlarged left atrium, your cardiologist may prescribe medications to help prevent the occurrence of an inappropriate blood clot (most commonly Aspirin and/or Clopidogrel (Plavix)).